Zuvvo/Todo-app/README.md

 3. Make sure the build configuration is set to **Debug** (not Release).
 4. Press **F5** or click the **Start Debugging** button to run API.
 5. To run the Angular client, open a terminal, navigate to `TodoApplication\TodoApp.Web`, and run the command: **ng serve**.
+6. Go to `http://localhost:4200/` in your web browser to access the application.

 ### Prerequisites